vly/rpy-dictaphone/docs/formal-design-spec.md

 item | quantity | description
 -----|----------|------------
 Raspberry Pi | 2 | first RPi handles the computer vision (CV) and controlling the servo + motion sensor.
-The second is for processing sound and storage.
+The second is for processing sound and storage
-RPi camera module | 1 | Using this for target tracking through CV.
-_USB camera_ | 1 | Used for actual session video recording
+RPi camera module | 1 | Using this for target tracking through CV _USB camera_ | 1 | Used for actual session video recording
 Servos | 2 | pan and tilt of the camera + microphone mount.
 USB servo controller | 1 | External servo controller for movement accuracy